 The label will not say the purity of Omega-3 in percentage.
 You will have to calculate it or call up the manufacturer.

-To begin noticing true benefits, you will need higher than 80%.
-This is why Lovaza is 85% pure Omega-3.
-And also the reason why OmegaVia is equally strong.
-Please read this article for a more detailed explanation of why fish oil works best when 85% pure or better.
+To begin noticing true benefits, it is better to have higher than 80%.
+And also the reason why OmegaVia is more potent.
+Please read this article for a more detailed explanation of why fish oil works best when 85% pure or better.*

 You mention a product at Costco with 1200 mg Omega-3.
 I am not aware of such a product at Costco.
 I would be happy to provide my opinion on this product if you can provide a link.
 Please refer to this blog for other fish oil brands that we think are effective.

 The most important thing is that you take the pills with a good-sized meal.
 Do not take on an empty stomach because less Omega-3 will be absorbed with an empty stomach.
 The bigger the meal and more fat there is in the meal, the better the Omega-3 absorption.
 You may take all your fish oil pills at once or throughout the day – it does not appear to make much of a difference.

 * These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.